 Merchant mariners brave the dangers of the seas as they transport valuable cargo and passengers through the navigable waters of the United States and international waters.
 The United States Merchant Marine employs merchant mariners, and the Department of Transportation’s Maritime Administration manages the United States Merchant Marine.
 The United States Merchant Marine engages in international trade, military support, and disaster relief.

-The United States Merchant Marine is not a branch of the United States military, and merchant mariners work on independent vessels.
+The United States Merchant Marine is not a branch of the United States military, and its merchant mariners work on independent vessels.
 Supporting trade, disaster relief, and the military in times of war, merchant mariners travel on charter boats, deep-sea merchant ships, excursion vessels, tugboats, dredges, ferries, and other crafts.
 In addition to voyaging across the ocean, merchant mariners travel through the Great Lakes, canals, harbors, and rivers within the United States.
 Merchant mariners can have a variety of jobs, including working as captains, ordinary and able-bodied seamen, mates, and engineers.
-In the course of their work, merchant mariners face many risks and are at risk ofinjury.
+In the course of their work, merchant mariners face many risks and are regularly at risk of injury.

 Washington, Alaska, Oregon, and California Merchant Mariner Lawyers